How To Wear An All Black Suit The Right Way

 For most guys a black suit feels like a safe choice.
-It’s easy to match with just about anything in your closet.
+After all, a black on black suit is easy to match with just about anything in your closet.
 It’s appropriate for serious occasions and works for the office.
 In short, it’s a go-to suit.

-So why do so many men look like scrubs when they go to their black suits?
+So why do so many men look like scrubs?
 You can’t screw up black, can you?
 Yes.
 Yes you can.
 So what’s the deal?
 What are the secrets to black suit style?
 We’ll show you what to do and what not to do to pull off the black suit with panache.
 Read on…

 You probably know we’re pretty obsessive about fit.
-When it comes to black suits that obsession goes into overdrive.
+When wearing an all black suit that obsession goes into overdrive.
 Why?
 Because there’s no place to hide a bad fit in a black suit.
 Other suits may dazzle with patterns or thrill with colors but your black suit better fit you flawlessly or your whole look will be off.

 There’s a reason priests, the Amish and others who are devoted to dressing modestly wear black.
 Black requires restraint.
 Guys who look great in black suits keep everything else fairly subdued.
 They don’t adorn themselves in flashy red ties or blinged-out cufflinks.
 They keep all of their accessories sharp but subtle.
 If you want to nail this look, channel your inner minimalist and keep it simple, smartypants.